-Natural language understanding (NLU) is a sub-topic of natural language processing, which involves breaking down the human language into a machine-readable format.
-Interesting applications include text categorization, machine translation, and question answering.
+Natural language understanding (NLU) is a branch of natural language processing, which involves transforming human language into a machine-readable format.

 Natural language understanding is a subfield of natural language processing.

-While both NLP and NLU aim to make sense of unstructured data, but they are not the same thing.
+Both NLP and NLU aim to make sense of unstructured data, but there is a difference between the two.

 NLP is concerned with how computers are programmed to process language and facilitate “natural” back-and-forth communication between computers and humans.